 It became clear that the gap between real science and classroom science was only as large as you chose to make it.
 All of that led me to initially discover the Concord Consortium, as I was looking for exemplary resources to help people understand how you could do assessment and learning using technology effectively.
 I began to collaborate, and eventually joined Concord.

 In 10 years what will people remember about the work you’re doing?

-The hope would be that people will realize that inquiry and discovery is available for anybody and everybody and anybody, and that technology can help bridge the gaps that would otherwise make that complicated.
+The hope would be that people will realize that inquiry and discovery are available for anybody and everybody, and that technology can help bridge the gaps that would otherwise make that complicated.
 There are a number of places where people may already realize that, but not as strongly as it might be.
-Probes and sensors are useful, and many people know you can use models and simulation.
+Probes and sensors are useful, and many people know you can use models and simulations.
 But I think that there is still a large degree of realization to be had about the fact that in a huge variety of domains, you can use technology to come very close to phenomena and make independent discoveries.
 The joy of learning by doing in science is truly accessible, and I think the work we’re doing at Concord really exemplifies the work across the board in a lot of ways.

 What do you think the cyberlearning community should be doing?

 I think the exciting thing that is happening now is that we’re at a different stage now of possibility for educational technology.
 The early phases that I was describing, or were happening as I was just waking up to them as a youth, were points where anything was possible but it was all still kind of wild west.
 The kind of possible and probable didn’t really connect in the same way as they can now.
 Now we’re in a place where there’s not only 10 times as much possibility of technology because of its advance, but also the critical mass of people, resources, and infrastructure for technology development — and a critical mass of understanding about learning as it associates with both technology and with science and STEM domains — that let us move to a different stage in the possibilities for what can happen.